ascentiz/open-unit-docs/docs/examples/read-exoskeleton.md

 This is an alternative way to view data; the Word file does not specify whether it can run concurrently with the SDK demo.

 1. Complete the network connection above.
 2. Open the desktop `dist-exe` folder and launch `机械臂数据监控.exe`.
-This is the application's filename in the exhibition guide, even though this example reads AZ-H data.
+This is the application's filename in the exhibition guide, even though this example reads Ascentiz-H data.
 3. In the Microsoft Edge interface, open **连接配置** (Connection Configuration).
 4. Select `10.42.0.1` for wireless or `192.168.10.1` for wired access and connect.
 5. Return to **数据监控** (Data Monitoring) to view the data.